Five Keys to Building a Unique Nonprofit Brand

 • Look at the messaging and tone of other brands in similar spaces.
 What works, and what doesn’t?
 Don't try to copy or emulate the voices you find effective, but rather use them to influence how you approach your own voice.

 • Find three words or phrases that you think truly inspire your brand.
 This can be from your mission statement or elsewhere.
-You’ll want your voice to speak to these core values.
+You’ll want your voice to express these core values.

-• Find adjectives you think should define your brand, like “irreverent,” “intentional,” or “driven.”
+• Find adjectives that describe your brand, like “irreverent,” “intentional,” or “driven.”

-• Create a brand platform that describes all of the above so that everyone involved in your content creation or marketing efforts can ensure they match the brand’s voice.
+• Create a brand platform that includes all of the above so that everyone involved in your content creation or marketing efforts can ensure that they're using brand’s voice.

 5. Tell Your Story

-At the end of the day, nonprofit marketing is about passion.
-There is a reason why your brand exists, and you have a compelling story to tell.
-Your messaging should focus on what you do, naturally, but what really inspires is why you do what you do.
-That “why” is how you can really drive home your message in a way that speaks to your audience, showcases your voice, highlights what makes you different, and also establishes you as a trustworthy expert.
+Nonprofit marketing is about your mission, and your team's passion for that mission.
+There's a reason that your brand exists, and you have a compelling story to tell.
+Your messaging should focus on what you do, naturally, but what really inspires others is why you do what you do.
+That “why” is what really drives home your message in a way that speaks to your audience, showcases your voice, highlights what makes you different, and also establishes you as a trustworthy expert.

-Ultimately, whether you’re a nonprofit brand with years of experience or one just starting up, there’s always room to grow and build an unforgettable nonprofit brand.
-The right tools, processes, and priorities can point you in the right direction.
+Whether you have a nonprofit brand with years of history or are just starting out, there’s always room to grow and build an unforgettable nonprofit brand.
+The tools, processes, and priorities described above can point you in the right direction.